Cyber Threat Intelligence - Blockchain Investigations

-In this article, I will guide you through my thought process while conducting an investigation, aiming to identify and collect sources of intelligence.
-Specifically, we will focus on utilizing open-source intelligence sources related to the Deep and Dark Web domain.
-Our primary goal is to monitor intelligence information from the following sources: ‘markets’ and ‘cybercriminal activities.’
+In this piece, I will guide you through my thought process while conducting an investigation, aiming to identify and collect sources of intelligence.
+Specifically, we will focus on utilizing open-source intelligence, Our primary goal is to monitor intelligence information from the following sources: ‘markets’ and ‘some shady activities.’
 While I will present a case I worked on some time ago, I won’t provide details about the case itself.
 Instead, I will discuss the tools I used and how to conduct a hunt and collect intelligence and analysis techniques.
 As you join me on this journey, I hope you don’t get lost in my thought process.

 Anatomy of the Dark Web